RatchetC/MSF-Database-and-API/README.md

 The project brief can be found **[here](https://github.com/RatchetC/MSF-Database-and-API/blob/master/docs/Briefs/msf2017databaseandapi.pdf)**

+## Project Design
+The project design was done by the RatchetC team, on Trello.
+You can find it [here](https://trello.com/msf2017dbapi)

 ## System Overview

 This product consists of three mobile apps, which are used together to manage an event.
 The apps are made with Cordova and Ionic.